Your Lumbar Spine

 Lifting, holding or moving objects require a normal curve and neutral pelvic tilt to protect the lumbar region.

-However, when there are muscle imbalances of the spine and pelvis, there can be an over or under curve in the back.
-This can result in either an anterior pelvic tilt or a posterior one.
-Here the exaggeration to the curve causes stress to the supporting back muscles and ligaments.
+However, when there are muscle imbalances of the spine and pelvis, the curve in your back can become either too excessive or too relaxed.
+This creates either an anterior pelvic tilt or a posterior one.
+Here, the exaggeration to the curve causes stress to your discs and muscles.

-Over time, supporting muscles begin to fatigue and lose their conditioning.
-Neutral curve and pelvic tilt are affected and this can pose a risk to your vertebral discs and facet joints.
-By strengthening and stretching some of the muscle groups that help to support your spine, you can maintain a normal, neutral posture, curve and tilt.
-These muscles are under constant use and sometimes fatigue.
+If neglected, your supporting muscles will begin to fatigue and lose conditioning.
+The neutral curve and tilt that you lose pose a risk to your vertebral discs and facet joints.
+To reverse this, strengthening and stretching some of the muscle groups will help to support your spine.
+This way, you can maintain a normal, neutral posture, curve and tilt.

-Pain that is associated with the lower back is generally related to the lumbar spine or region.
-These are the L1-L5 vertebrae and adjoining discs (Figure 3.3).
-The anatomy of these five very complex and strong vertebrae consists of multiple bony structures that join very strong yet flexible ligaments, tendons and muscles.
-The facet joint capsules that link the vertebrae provide protection to the spinal column and allow the spine to move and flex in a controlled fashion.
-The lumbar spine also has a complex nerve and blood supply for itself in order to function.
+Facet joint capsules are what link your vertebrae together to provide protection to the spinal column and allow the spine to move and flex in a controlled fashion.
+The lumbar spine also has a complex nerve and blood supply for itself to function.

-The lumbar spine is an incredibly strong and resilient structure and yet is able to be highly flexible and mobile.
-Here, the back can be rigid and immobile to maintain strength and posture and also move along different planes by flexing, extending, twisting and bending sideways.
+Your lumbar spine is an incredibly strong and resilient structure and yet can be highly flexible and mobile.
+It is able to be rigid and immobile to maintain strength and posture while also able to move along different planes by flexing, extending, twisting and bending sideways.

-It is the vertebral discs that sit in between your L5-S1 vertebrae and absorb the most stress in terms of pressure and support.
-There is an extremely high degree of pressure that these discs must withstand when you move.
-The L5-S1 disc is subject to the greatest pressure from the body.
+The vertebral disc that sits in between your L5-S1 vertebrae absorb the most stress and pressure.
+There is an extremely high degree of pressure that it must withstand when you move.
+The L5-S1 disc is know to subject to the greatest pressures from the body.

 The Low Back Pain Program provides specific exercises to help maintain the proper pelvic tilt and to reduce imbalances of pressure on the lumbar region.
 It will help you to follow practical and useful exercises for the back, hips and leg muscles to reduce stress on the lumbar spine and pelvis.